 make a sizable investment in early stage space companies that are

-The difficulty of producing qualified and market-ready space technology is that it is a difficult process, it is a new industry, yet the space industry has a vibrant, educated, sophisticated and business-savvy start-up scene.
+The difficulty of producing qualified and market-ready space technology is that it is a difficult process, yet the space industry has a vibrant, educated, sophisticated and business-savvy start-up scene.

-The flow of vital investment capital to any new industry goes in cycles, basically early stage vs. mid-stage vs. late stage.
-The Space Scene is it an early stage, and vastly different to the Dot-Com era start-up, or that of the Social Media start-ups.
-Dot-Come era start-ups had the benefit of un-tested valuations until it all imploded.
+This Space Scene is it an early stage, and vastly different to the Dot-Com era start-up, or that of the Social Media start-ups; both had the benefit of un-tested valuations until the market self corrected.

-In contrast, Space is infinite, and Space Start-ups must carry the burden of past performances, be it explosions on launch-pads, the threat of space debris, or the their competitiveness vs. legacy equipment, and model these and many more factors when applying for funding for Seed, Series A & B funding.
+In contrast, space companies carry the burden of past performances, be it explosions on launch-pads, the threat of space debris, or their planned competitiveness vs. legacy equipment.
+There are many factors to be modelled when applying for Seed, Series A & B funding.

 This screening out process for raising investments for space start-ups in turn creates a critical environment for the brightest minds to come together to solve extremely challenging problems, and at the same time push the boundaries of the next frontier.